M-bot/EE319KLab10/README.md

-# Lab 10 - The Wiring of Issac (tentative)
+# Lab 10 - The Binding of RY (tentative)
 Final Project for EE319K (Introduction to Embedded Systems), as of Spring 2016

-The _The Wiring of Issac_ project combines the aspects of Labs 1-9 into a video game based off The Binding of Issac.
+The _The Binding of RY_ project combines the aspects of Labs 1-9 into a video game based off The Binding of Issac.
 The project includes an analog and digital input driver, audio driver, LCD driver, and graphics engine.

 Current Roadmap:
 - [x] Create Repository